2022-23 IUPLR/UIC Mellon Fellows

 Valentina Jager Lopezllera

-Valentina Jäger Lopezllera’s mentor was Dr. micha cardénas at the University of California Santa Cruz.
+Valentina Jäger Lopezllera’s mentor: Dr. micha cardénas at the University of California Santa Cruz.

 M. Roxana Loza Heading link